GiovanniSalmeri/yellow-math/README.md

 ## Settings

-The following settings can be configured in file `system/extensions/yellow-system.ini`:
+The following setting can be configured in file `system/extensions/yellow-system.ini`:

 `MathDecimal` (default = `.`) = decimal separator

+The following setting can be configured at [the top of a page](https://github.com/datenstrom/yellow-extensions/tree/master/source/core#settings):

 `MathPlainCode` (default = `none`) = parse as mathematical expression also inline code enclosed in `` ` ``; possible values `asciimath`, `tex`

 ## Installation